tw4l/brunnhilde/README.md

 ### bulk_extractor

 To enable scanning of files with bulk_extractor, pass `-b` or `--bulkextractor` as arguments.
 This is disabled by default.
 Results are written to a 'bulk_extractor' sub-directory.
-In addition, running bulk_extractor adds a "Personal Identifiable Information (PII)" section to the HTML report to enable quick scanning of these results.
+In addition, running bulk_extractor adds a Social Security Number (SSN) section to the HTML report.

 Specify the ssn_mode passed to bulk_extractor with `--ssn_mode INT`.
 Valid choices are 0, 1, or 2.
 If not specified, Brunnhilde will default to 1.
 See the following explanation of the modes from the [bulkextractor 1.5 release notes](https://github.com/simsong/bulk_extractor/blob/master/doc/announce/announce_1.5.md):